 Excessive alcohol consumption can be dangerous, as it overwhelms the central nervous system and can cause the body's life support systems to slow down or malfunction, leading to a seizure.
 Drinking small amounts of alcohol or drinking alcohol from time to time does not usually cause seizures.
 Seizures are more likely to occur when a person is going through an alcoholic abstinence situation, such as during alcohol withdrawal syndrome (AWS).
 Seizures can also occur as a result of alcohol poisoning.

+Despite being a legal drug in most parts of the world, alcohol has some of the most serious withdrawal symptoms.
 Seizures can occur in any drinker, but the most common type of alcohol seizure is related to abstinence, specifically when the person has been drinking excessively for several years.
 Knowing the different types of seizures caused by drinking alcohol is vital if you or your loved one are about to suffer from withdrawal.
-Anyone who drinks excessively and who also has epilepsy is at an even greater risk of having seizures, and should abstain or reduce their alcohol consumption as soon as possible.
-While seizures are often thought to cause seizures in the body (the body shakes quickly and uncontrollably), not all seizures cause them.
+Alcohol causes seizures when a person is going through an alcoholic abstinence situation, such as during alcohol withdrawal syndrome (AWS).

+A seizure is a burst of uncontrolled electrical activity between brain cells or neurons that causes temporary abnormalities, such as stiffness, spasms, or sagging.
+Alcohol withdrawal seizures usually occur 6 to 48 hours after the person's last drink.
 Although alcohol consumption can cause seizures, seizures are not usually induced when only small amounts of alcohol are ingested.
 In fact, it's very rare for a person who consumes a moderate amount of alcohol from time to time to experience a seizure.